• Skip to primary navigation

 Chocolate mochi from The Rice Factory.

-They also make seasonal treat for holidays.
+They make seasonal treat for holidays.
 For Valentine's Day, they had fresh chocolate mochi!

 Chocolate mochi from The Rice Factory.